HQSquantumsimulations/struqture/Migration_Guide.md

 1) Changes to naming conventions:

 * We have renamed the `System` and `HamiltonianSystem` objects to `Operator` and `Hamiltonian` objects.
-In struqture 1.0, the `System` object was internally composed of an operator and an associated number of particles.
+In struqture 1.0, the `System` object was internally composed of an operator and an associated number of spins or modes.
 We removed the `System` layer, and now just use the underlying `Operator`/`Hamiltonian` objects. **NOTE**: This layering was not present for the `LindbladOpenSystem` objects, as they are coherent part with a decoherent part.
 They have therefore not been renamed, also as we commonly refer to "open systems", and not "open operators".
 * The spin objects have been renamed, to reflect that they are representations of **qubit** operators rather than **normalised spin** operators.
 In the names of the objects, the `Spin` part has been replaced with `Qubit`.

 These changes are summarised below: